bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     \frac{B\text{ is false}}{\text{therefore, }A\text{ is false}} \tag{R2}

-Both make intuitive sense when you try to apply it to examples like the one above:
+Both make intuitive sense when you try to apply it to examples above:

 .. math::